Understanding Users' Interaction with Login Notifications: Method

 \textbf{Stage~1:} The first page on the study's website explained the mental rotation test.
-To ensure participants would regularly check their email and understand the value of the account, after giving their consent, they saw a privacy notice, which highlighted the importance of the account as it would be used to store the study data, name, and email address.
-It also explained that the email would be used to send invitations to subsequent stages, and the compensation in form of Amazon gift cards.
-After the account creation, participants solved 5~mental rotation tests and provided demographic information (\ref{app:part2:d1}--\ref{app:part2:d4}).
-At the end, participants in the legit treatment were informed that invitations to Stage~2 would be sent in approx. 7~days; in the malicious group, the note said 14~days.
+To ensure participants regularly check their email and understand the value of the account, they saw a privacy notice after giving their consent, which highlighted the importance of the account as it would be used to store the study data and email address.
+It also explained that the email would be used to send invitations to subsequent stages, and the compensation would be in the form of Amazon gift cards.
+After the account creation, participants solved 5~mental rotation tests and provided demographic information (\aptLtoX[graphic=no, type=html]{\textbf{MD1}--\textbf{MD4}}{\ref{app:part2:d1}--\ref{app:part2:d4}}).
+At the end, participants in the legitimate treatment were informed that invitations to Stage~2 would be sent in approx. 7~days; in the malicious group, the note said 14~days.

-\textbf{Stage~2:} After 7~days, participants in the legit group received an email inviting them to return to our website to conduct another mental rotation test.
-To do so, they had to log into their account, which triggered a login notification.
+\textbf{Stage~2:} After 7~days, participants in the legitimate group received an email inviting them to return to our website for another mental rotation test.
+To do so, they had to log into their account, which triggered a notification.
 Participants in the malicious group expected their next email after 14~days.
 However, to imitate a malicious login, we sent them an (unexpected) login notification filled with our statistical sign-in data 7~days after they completed the first stage.

-\textbf{Stage~3:} For the legit group, invitations to the final Stage~3 were sent 48~hours after they completed Stage~2; in the malicious group, 48~hours after they received a notification for a login they did not initiate.
+\textbf{Stage~3:} For the legitimate group, invitations to the final Stage~3 were sent 48~hours after they completed Stage~2; in the malicious group, 48~hours after they received a notification for a login they did not initiate.
 We chose this time frame to give participants enough time to react.
 After logging into Stage~3, participants were debriefed and told about the purpose of the study.
 This was followed by our questionnaire (see Appendix~\ref{app:part2}).
-From then on, the notification we sent was shown on the left side of their screen for reference. \begin{enumerate}[noitemsep,nolistsep,leftmargin=1.2em] \item \textit{Email:} First, we asked participants if they remember receiving the notification (\ref{app:part2:s1}); if not, they were forwarded to a different section (see Appendix~\ref{app:part2}).
-Participants who triggered the tracking pixel in the notification or who changed their password skipped this question.
+From then on, the notification we sent was shown on the left side of their screen for reference. \aptLtoX[graphic=no, type=html]{ \begin{enumerate} \item[(1)]{} \textit{Email:} First, we asked if participants remember receiving the notification (\textbf{MQ0}); if not, they were forwarded to a different section (see Appendix~\ref{app:part2}).
+Participants for whom we received a read receipt or who changed their password skipped this question.